vincent-caraccio/get-version-number/README.md

 # Get version number

-This action extracts the version of the latest published artifact and increments it.
+This action extracts the version of the latest release and increments it.
+Result is stored in a environment variable named RELEASE_VERSION.

 ## Inputs